-Atul has worked actively for over a decade on civic issues, protecting open spaces and south Mumbai’s Art Deco heritage precinct.
-He is passionate about conservation, civic and governance issues, nature, the environment, saving Mumbai’s iconic Art Deco heritage and putting it on the world map.
+Atul has worked actively for over 15 years on civic issues, protecting open spaces and south Mumbai’s Art Deco heritage precinct.
+He is passionate about conservation, civic and governance issues, nature, the environment and saving Mumbai’s iconic modern living Art Deco heritage.
 He takes an occasional photograph that wows the team.

 Nityaa Lakshmi Iyer

 Nityaa is a Conservation Architect with a keen interest in conserving modern heritage, incorporating sensitive interventions within historic settings and preserving heritage buildings through material conservation and adaptive reuse.
 After her B.Arch, she got her Master’s from University of Pennsylvania with a concentration in conservation science and preservation design.
 Work opportunities have enabled her to travel and work on varied projects in Turkey, Tunisia, Peru and USA.
 Prior to this she was part of the MOSAIKON initiative at the Getty Conservation Institute through their graduate fellowship program.
 She strongly believes that community engagement plays a significant role in successfully preserving built cultural heritage.